BEETL/BEETL/README.txt

 /install_path/beetl/Beetl ext -i input.txt -a

-Input: input.txt
+Input: input.fasta OR input.txt
+FASTA formated onput file
-Raw ASCII format, one sequence per line, each terminated by single carriage return
+OR: Raw ASCII format, one sequence per line, each terminated by single carriage return (use -s cli flag)
 Only allowed ambiguity code is 'N'

 Output: all files are in ASCII format